StevensND/ghidra-port-mods-guide/Code Updater for Nintendo Switch/Updating .pchtxt mods or cheats using this tool/readme.md

 ![image](https://i.gyazo.com/5addfe7595e7011b2e91fbe3c64f61fd.png)

-Now all you need to do is find the BID and create a new .txt file with the cheat inside this file and name it `BID`.txt
+Now all you need to do is find the new BID for the new update and create a new .txt file with the cheat inside this file and name it `NewBID`.txt replacing NewBID with the new numbers and letters.

 ### Continue updating the .pchtxt mod